 Three Steps to Solar Savings

 Palmetto is Clean Energy, Simplified.
-Our three-step process is designed to get you up and running so you can plug into savings with less time and no hassle.
+Our three-step process is designed to get you up and running so you can plug into easy savings.
 Here’s how it works:

 See how much you could save

-Get a custom quote in less than 5 minutes with Palmetto’s solar savings estimator.
+Forecast your savings in less than five minutes with Palmetto's solar savings estimate.

 Let us make it happen

-Together, we’ll define a solution to maximize your savings.
+Together, we’ll recommend a solution to optimize your savings.
 Then, we’ll make it happen!
-From survey and design to permitting and installation—we manage the details so you don’t have to.
+From design and engineering to permitting and installation—we manage the details so you don’t have to.

 Tap into long-term savings and support

-With ongoing support, maintenance, and monitoring plus our optional Palmetto Protect program, you can count on risk-free savings with Palmetto.
+With ongoing support and monitoring plus optional Palmetto Protect, you can count on savings with Palmetto.

 Why Palmetto?Since 2010, we’ve helped thousands of homeowners across the US access clean solar energy with end-to-end solutions that promise results you can track and savings you can count on.